How to Check Your Pastor

 Holy guacamole.
 Talk about needing to be in control!
 And talk about idolizing the local church!
 Sheesh!
 Whoever said the local church was equivalent to God Himself?
 Not God!

 On the opposite side of the spectrum, there are some pastors that are open to questions.
 Even welcoming of them.
-They’ll tell you their salary, their favorite book, and their worst sin honestly and without flinching because true shepherds love the truth because God is truth.
+They’ll tell you their salary, their history in ministry, and be honest about their failures as a human being because true shepherds love the truth because God is truth.
 Because Jesus is the truth, and when we lie, we dishonor the truth.
 When we fight the truth, we’re fighting against God.